yurievivan/TreeProject/README.md

 <h2 align="center"> Ways to store trees in relational databases using ORM Hibernate.</h1>
 <div align="center"><img src="https://hsto.org/getpro/habr/upload_files/5ce/aba/82c/5ceaba82c9e579300eea7b8ed9e8c2f7.PNG"></div>
 </br></br>
+<p>A folder structure on the file system is used as a tree, which is loaded into the database table(s).
+The nesting level in my SQL queries is a calculated value, it's mean that value is not present in the table(s).
+Except for the designs "Closure Table" and "Nested sets", which have two implementations with and without column name level in DB table.</p>
 <p><b>Basic operations for working with tree:</b></p>
  <ul>
   <li>get all descendants with a nesting level (method name getAllChildren);</li>